mmehr1988/mmehr1988/README.md

 ## Hi there 👋

 Welcome to my Github profile.
-My name is Mehdi Mehrabani and I'm a Canadian Iranian living in New York, NY.
+My name is Mehdi Mehrabani and I'm a Canadian Iranian living in Brooklyn, NY.

 I'm a full stack developer who loves telling stories with sound.
 Former finance geek who couldn't resist the creative world.

-My dream is to build apps that reduces fear for people who don't have a musical background but want to create music to tell stories.
+My dream is to build apps relating to music composition and story telling.

-Currently, I'm completing full-stack certificate from Columbia Engineering's coding bootcamp which will end in Fall 2021.
+Most recently, I completed a 6 month coding bootcamp at Columbia University.
+During this period, I was able to build real life projects that demonstrated my ability to work with various technologies, most notably MERN stack.

-Front-End Skills: HTML, CSS, Bootstrap, JavaScript, jQuery.
+Front-End Skills: HTML, CSS, JavaScript, React, Bootstrap, Framer Motion, Styled Components.

 Backend Skills: MERN.